Foxynero/alx-backend-javascript/0x00-ES6_basic/README.md

 ### Configurations

-- create a file pakage.json and add copy-paste this code
+- create a file package.json and copy-paste this code
 ```json
 {
   "scripts": {